Suggestcord/Documentation/README.md

 ``-suggest`` → Post a suggestion to your server.\
 ``-approve`` → Approve a suggestion.\
 ``-reject`` → Reject a suggestion.
+`-blacklist list` → Shows a list of blacklisted users for your server.
+`-blacklist add` → Blacklist a user from posting suggestions.
+`-blacklist remove` → Remove a user from the suggestion blacklist.

 * * *